Dr Amy WarhurstSenior Lecturer

-I am Lecturer in Psychology.
+I am a Senior Lecturer in Psychology.
 I completed my BSc and PhD in Psychology at the University of Hull, before returning to Hampshire to work as a Research Psychologist for Hampshire County Council’s Children’s Services department, based mainly within the Educational Psychology Service.
 My role included conducting various research studies alongside working with educational psychologists, school staff and other colleagues within Children’s Services, helping them to understand psychological research, evaluate their own work to a rigorous level and plan future research and evaluation according to their requirements.
 Amongst other research, my work included a county-wide anti-bullying survey, an evaluation of the impact on children in LA care of interventions in reading and mathematics (e.g. paired reading); the effectiveness of Speech and Language Therapy services to pre-schools and emotional literacy interventions in schools for children with behavioural, emotional and social difficulties.

 Higher Education Teaching Qualification: Higher Education Academy Fellowship (FHEA).

 Final Year Project supervision across the following broad areas: reading; maths; learning motivation, social and emotional difficulties and education; bullying.
-Research methods: qualitative and mixed methods research.
+Research methods: quantitive; qualitative and mixed methods research.